Welcome to Encapsulate Me!

 Some maintain that boosting a mother’s iron stores in the postpartum period will result in more energy and consequently less postnatal depression (PND) (Berwald, 2010).
 Studies have proven that the symptoms of post-natal depression are linked with a severe lack of essential nutrients such as iron, vitamin B6 and hormones including CRH (stress reducer hormone), all of which are in high supply in the placenta.

-The relationship of the Postnatal Depression theory to the hormonal status of the mother is well recognized.
+The relationship of the Postnatal Depression theory to the hormonal status of the mother is well recognised.
 Scientists have discovered that the placenta contains hormones that inhibit stress and trigger the release of Endorphins (Ennings,2011).
 In non-pregnant women the Hypothalamus produces a stress reducing hormone called Corticotropin-Releasing Hormone (CRH), which in turn releases other hormones including Cortisol into the blood, Cortisol balances our blood sugars and maintains our blood pressure which in turn helps us cope with stress so when a woman is pregnant the placenta secretes and stores CRH at high levels in preparation for the third trimester to help us cope with labour and birth (Discover, 1995 & Nezi et al 2011).

 When the placenta is expelled, the Hypothalamus forgets to restart producing CRH for a short time and women have been found to then have very low levels of CRH which can cause women to feel depressed.
 It is hypothesized that ingestion of the hormone rich placenta bridges the gap until the hypothalamus kicks into action again and starts to produce CRH again (Shrief, 2011).
 Studies have shown that fresh placenta is rich in nutrients and hormones estrogen, progesterone and growth hormone (Jeffe, 2016).